Supportive Ankle Booties for Toddlers – Improve Foot Posture and Walking Gait

 • Lace-up closure

-• I suggest that you get this shoe a half size larger than your toddler’s current foot size
+• Sizing tip: I suggest ordering one full size larger than your toddler’s foot length

 These high top toddler shoes feature a sturdy sole while allowing for natural foot movement.
 Ideal for toddlers who need extra stability, these shoes help promote healthy foot development without sacrificing style.